tauteo/robotics-club/lesson-plans/getting-started.md

 5. LibreELEC (just enough Linux for Kodi...)
 ...and many more

 We will be using Raspbian, which is based on the Debian distrubution of Linux.
-The current version of Raspbian is named "Strectch".
+The current version of Raspbian is named "Stretch".

 ### OS download options
 There are three main "versions" (or rather version configurations) available for Raspbian: